Skip to content

 The Rupina La Pass Trek offers a remote and adventurous route in Nepal for trekkers who seek true wilderness experiences.
 Once a restricted and hidden trail, Nepal opened it to trekkers in 1991, revealing one of the most untouched regions of the Himalayas.
 This journey leads through pristine forests, traditional rural settlements, and dramatic alpine landscapes, far away from crowded trekking routes.

-Trekkers cross the challenging Rupina La Pass, where they experience breathtaking views of surrounding Himalayan ranges.
+Trekkers cross the challenging Rupina La Pass, where they experience breathtaking views of the surrounding Himalayan ranges.
 After the pass, the trail descends into a rugged glacial zone featuring a glacier nearly 1,200 meters long at elevations above 3,400 meters, fed by the Buddha Himal, Rani Himal, and Gorkha Himal ranges.

 Along the route, trekkers also explore the mystical Jherang Caves, where 108 natural water spouts flow directly from the rock, creating a rare spiritual and natural phenomenon.
 This trek combines adventure, isolation, cultural encounters, and raw Himalayan beauty into one unforgettable journey.